 Acatenango in December

-December gives you the most reliable trail conditions of the year on Acatenango: dry, firm ground and clear skies for the volcano views.
-It also gives you the coldest nights at high camp and the busiest weekends of the year, so book well ahead if your trip lands in the second half of the month.
+December gives you some of the most reliable trail conditions of the year on Acatenango: dry, firm ground and clearer skies for volcano views.
+It also gives you some of the coldest nights at high camp and some of the busiest weekends of the year, so book well ahead if your trip lands in the second half of the month.

 📌 ACATENANGO AND PACAYA